Paul Vautin: International

-Vautin made his test début for Australia in 1982 in the first test against New Zealand, at Lang Park in Brisbane under the coaching of his original Manly coach Frank Stanton.
-However, after playing for Queensland and Australia, and helping Manly to second on the ladder and then into the grand final against minor premiers Parramatta, he was not selected for the end of season 1982 Kangaroo tour.
+Four years after making his senior representative debut against the touring 1978 Kiwis at Lang Park, Vautin made his test début for Australia in 1982 in the first test against New Zealand at Lang Park in Brisbane under the coaching of his original Manly coach Frank Stanton (who by that time was coaching Balmain).
+However, after playing for Queensland and Australia, and helping Manly to second on the ladder and then into the grand final against minor premiers Parramatta, he was not selected for the end of season 1982 Kangaroo tour (that team became the first to go through Great Britain and France undefeated, earning the nickname "The Invincibles").
+His then Manly captain and the captain of the 1982 Kangaroos, Max Krilich, later told that a comment Vautin had made earlier in 1982 about it being a greater honour to play for Queensland than it was Australia "may" have cost him a place on the Kangaroo Tour.

-He returned to the test team for Australia's mid-season tour to New Zealand in 1983, and in 1984 was selected for the second Ashes Test against Great Britain at Lang Park, copping an elbow to the face from replacement Mick Adams as he tackled the Lions forward, resulting in a fractured cheekbone during the 18–6 win which saw Australia retain The Ashes.
+He returned to the test team for Australia's mid-season tour to New Zealand in 1983, and in 1984 was selected for the second Ashes Test against Great Britain at Lang Park, copping an accidental elbow to the face from replacement Mick Adams as he tackled the Lions forward, resulting in a fractured cheekbone during the 18–6 win which saw Australia retain The Ashes.
 Vautin's injury kept him out of the third test at the Sydney Cricket Ground, and caused him to miss 11 games of the 1984 NSWRL season.

 Vautin played 13 test matches during his career, touring New Zealand twice in 1985 and 1989.
 In addition to the thirteen tests he played for Australia, he played two tour games in New Zealand in 1985 and three tour games in 1989.

 Vautin was selected for Australia in their successful 1988 Ashes series against the Great Britain tourists.
-As a result of being selected for the first test, Vautin missed playing in Manly's 30–0 demolition of Great Britain at Brookvale Oval only four days before the first test.
+He then played from the bench in Australia's record 70–8 win in their final 1985–1988 Rugby League World Cup round game over Papua New Guinea in Wagga Wagga, but despite some good end of season form for Manly ultimately missed selection for the World Cup Final where Australia defeated New Zealand 25–12 at the Eden Park stadium in Auckland.